Please click on the links below to view the FAQ answers

 - Schools K-12 - We have worked hard to provide a list of businesses in your county that have already been contaced and listed how they will work with you.
 Classroom speakers will come into classrooms K-12, so any teacher can partner with their local businesses.

-- Elementary - We are excited to be looking at offering Rural AmeriTown.
+- Elementary - We are excited to be offering Rural AmeriTown as a program for elementary schools.
 The curriculum is very hands-on and aligned with Colorado standards.
 Students begin their career awareness experience by engaging in classroom lessons that focus on banking, civics, free enterprise, advertising, law, philanthropy, and job interviews.
 Students then travel to Wray Colorado to run a town for a day.
 This is a day they will remember and talk about when they are in high school!

 Absolutely, simply give the business owner the website address www.necopwr.org, and tell them the submission form link is on the home page.
 One of our staff will process the form and list the business owner on our website.